hyunjimoon/tolzul/Front/On/love(cs)/strategic ambiguity/empirics/Progress_Report_W1.md

 ## 1. Executive Summary

 This report documents our progress on testing the "Strategic Ambiguity" hypothesis framework, which posits a **reversal pattern** in how vagueness affects startup success across financing stages.
-Following Professor Stern's methodological guidance, we have implemented the **Series A(t₀) → Series B+(t₁)** framework for defining growth trajectories and validated our dependent variable construction against theoretical requirements.
+Following your methodological guidance, we have implemented the **Series A(t₀) → Series B+(t₁)** framework for defining growth trajectories and validated our dependent variable construction against theoretical requirements.

 **Key Accomplishments:**

-1. **DV Validation**: Confirmed that our H2/H4 dependent variable (Series B+ progression) correctly implements the at-risk cohort framework (companies at Series A at baseline, excluding prior B+ rounds).
+1. **DV Validation**: Confirmed that dependent variable (Series B+ progression) correctly implements the at-risk cohort framework (companies at Series A at baseline, excluding prior B+ rounds).

 2. **Methodological Refinement**: Implemented Series A filtering using PitchBook's "Early Stage VC" label to isolate true venture-backed companies and exclude angel/seed rounds from H1/H3 analysis.